What is the importance of spatial data?

 This is extremely valuable as technology can make mistakes, or not understand the nuances of qualitative facts.
 Ground truthing therefore validates and adds intelligence to the work of technology and of science.
 In this sense, human involvement will never be obsolete because it creates a more comprehensive picture of a given region.

-How will habitat mapping advance in the next 5 years?
+How will biodiversity mapping advance in the next 5 years?

-The technology used in Habitat mapping will continue to advance over the next few years.
+The technology used in biodiversity mapping will continue to advance over the next few years.
 Machine learning will become more sophisticated and data quality will improve.
-This will exponentially speed up the data collection and habitat mapping process, making it easier to repeat, quickly detect and changes within the environment and to monitor conservation and protection efforts.
+This will exponentially speed up the data collection and biodiversity mapping process, making it easier to repeat, quickly detect and changes within the environment and to monitor conservation and protection efforts.

 As satellite technology also continues to advance and develop, imagery will become more detailed and accuracy levels will increase, which will mean even more information will be able to be held within habitat maps.